xhtml2pdf/xhtml2pdf/docs/source/usage.rst

         # create a pdf
         pisa_status = pisa.CreatePDF(
            html, dest=response, link_callback=link_callback)
-        # if error then show some funy view
+        # if error then show some funny view
         if pisa_status.err:
            return HttpResponse('We had some errors <pre>' + html + '</pre>') return response

-You can see in action in ``demo/djangoproject`` folder
+You can see it in action in ``demo/djangoproject`` folder

 Using in Command line
 ----------------------

-xhtml2pdf also provides a convenient command line tool which you can use to convert HTML files to PDF documents using the command line.
+xhtml2pdf also provides a convenient command line tool that you can use to convert HTML files to PDF documents using the command line.

 .. code:: bash